lightning/bolts/02-peer-protocol.md

   - `push_msat` is greater than `funding_satoshis` * 1000.
   - `to_self_delay` is unreasonably large.
   - `max_accepted_htlcs` is greater than 483.
-  - it considers `feerate_per_kw` too small for timely processing, or unreasonably large.
+  - it considers `feerate_per_kw` too small for timely processing or unreasonably large.
   - `funding_pubkey`, `revocation_basepoint`, `htlc_basepoint`, `payment_basepoint`, or `delayed_payment_basepoint`
 are not valid DER-encoded compressed secp256k1 pubkeys.

 The receiving node MUST NOT:
-  - consider funds received using `push_msat` to be received until the funding transaction has reached sufficient depth.
+  - consider funds received, using `push_msat`, to be received until the funding transaction has reached sufficient depth.

 #### Rationale

 The *channel reserve* is specified by the peer's `channel_reserve_satoshis`: 1% of the channel total is suggested.
 Each side of a channel maintains this reserve so it always has something to lose, if it were to try to broadcast an old, revoked commitment transaction.
 Initially, this reserve may not be met, as only one side has funds; but the protocol ensures that progress is always toward it being met, and once met, it is maintained.

 The sender can unconditionally give initial funds to the receiver using a non-zero `push_msat` — this is one case where the normal reserve mechanism doesn't apply.
-However, like any other on-chain transaction, this payment is not certain until the funding transaction has been confirmed sufficiently (may be double-spent) and may require a separate method to prove payment via on-chain confirmation.
+However, like any other on-chain transaction, this payment is not certain until the funding transaction has been confirmed sufficiently (may not be double-spent) and may require a separate method to prove payment via on-chain confirmation.

-The `feerate_per_kw` is generally only a concern to the sender (who pays the fees), but there is also the feerate paid by HTLC transactions; thus, unreasonably large fee rates can also penalize the recipient.
+The `feerate_per_kw` is generally only of concern to the sender (who pays the fees), but there is also the fee rate paid by HTLC transactions; thus, unreasonably large fee rates can also penalize the recipient.

 Separating the `htlc_basepoint` from the `payment_basepoint` improves security: a node needs the secret associated with the `htlc_basepoint` to produce HTLC signatures for the protocol, but the secret for the `payment_basepoint` can be in cold storage.